mbezjak/napalm/README.md

  * NAPALM_PROGRAMS_DIR - points to a directory where programs will be installed (defaults to $NAPALM_USER_HOME/programs)

+Here is an example of configuring napalm to use different programs directory.
+Snippet from $HOME/.bashrc:

+    export NAPALM_PROGRAMS_DIR="$HOME/lib/napalm"

 ## Development documentation
 napalm supports installing projects via plugins.
 A plugin is written as a very simple bash script.
 Plugin's job is to describe how to download a project.
 Take